MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 Users will be able to receive notifications when specific actions or events happen within the system.
 There will be default notifications (invitations to new engagements, new packages available for download, feedback work items that change state, etc.) that are available to all users.
 In future versions, users will be able to subscribe and customize the notifications they receive.

-To receive notifications, each user must ensure an appropriate email address is provided in the Notications section on Dev Center.
-MS Collaborate uses your Dev Center account information for notifications and permissions within the system.
+To receive notifications, each user must ensure an appropriate email address is provided in the Notications section on Partner Center.
+MS Collaborate uses your Partner Center account information for notifications and permissions within the system.

 ### Reporting and Analytics